 7. Cost and Value

-In sum, Tesla can be labeled as a value-driven business.
-The goal of the company was to always offer best-in-class technology embedded in its products, and therefore customers are willing to pay more to buy the goods this firm presents to the market.
+In sum, Tesla can be labeled as a value-driven business that aims to offer best-in-class technologies, so that customers are willing to pay more for Tesla’s products.

-The vertical integration approach helped Tesla learn quickly and maintain control of all the key design details.
-Tesla went further, vertically integrating its retail sales channel and building its own network of charging stations.
-Such a level of vertical integration in the auto industry last appeared in Ford’s pioneering days.
 In essence, Elon Musk’s China strategy is to increase car production and to expand Tesla’s charging infrastructure to accommodate increasing the number of Tesla cars on the road.
-By producing the energy that power its cars, Tesla sources itself in the automotive industrial energy and value chain.
+By producing the energy that power its vehicles, Tesla anchors itself in the automotive industrial energy and value chain.

 Timing and vision played a significant role in Tesla’s success.
-Tesla was one of only a handful of pure EV car makers globally in the mid-2000s and probably the first to develop a robust EV powertrain and battery pack.
+Tesla was one of few pure EV car makers globally in the mid-2000s and probably the first to develop a robust EV powertrain and battery pack.
 The company was a first mover in betting that lithium-ion battery costs would continue to decrease for many years to come.
-Tesla’s hard charging nature, led by CEO Elon Musk and its unique branding approach enabled it to distinguish itself from other car-makers and attract loyal customers.
+Tesla’s unique branding also enabled it to distinguish itself from other car-makers and attract loyal customers.
 Furthermore, Tesla’s business and operational model seek to address the key problems Chinese vehicle buyers have with EVs.

-Tesla faces steep competition in China from a mix of both foreign and Chinese automakers that are already manufacturing and selling electric cars.
-For now foreign car companies continue to see gold in China and are boosting local production of their own electric vehicles.
-However, Tesla does have one big advantage in China.
-And that is the Chinese government has helped Tesla tremendously by giving them a special dispensation so that they can be an independent foreign auto manufacturer without needing a local partner.
+Tesla faces steep competition in China from a mix of both foreign and Chinese automakers that are already manufacturing and selling EVs.
+However, Tesla does have a key advantage in China, as the Chinese government has allowed Tesla to be an independent foreign auto manufacturer without needing a local partner.

 Chinese automakers have benefited from some $60 billion worth of subsidies and incentives since 2012, designed to make new energy vehicles affordable for Chinese drivers.
 This has included research-and-development funding, tax exemptions and financing for battery-charging stations.
 Meanwhile, non-Chinese automakers, including BMW, Mercedes, Audi and Toyota, have already established a beachhead in Asia, with manufacturing and sales there conducted through a variety of partnerships and agreements with local entities.